RobinPicard/metabase-chatgpt/README.md

-# Metabase-chatgpt
+# Metabase - chatGPT

 ## Introduction

-Metabase-chatgpt is a Google Chrome extension allowing users to benefit from Openai's chatgpt within Metabase.
+Metabase - chatGPT is a Google Chrome extension allowing users to benefit from Openai's chatGPT within Metabase.
 Thus, the use of this extension requires having a credited Openai account as you'll need to provide an api key.
 On that topic, the extension stores the user's api key in Chrome's storage.
-Make sure that you're fine with that security-wise before starting to use Metabase-chatgpt.
-All featurs offered by Metabase-chatgpt are made for the native query editor page of Metabase.
+Make sure that you're fine with that security-wise before starting to use Metabase - chatGPT.
+All featurs offered by Metabase - chatGPT are made for the native query editor page of Metabase.

 ## Features

-Metabase-chatgpt currently has 3 main features (more will be added in the future hopefully):
+Metabase - chatGPT currently has 3 main features (more will be added in the future hopefully):
 - query prompt: allows the user to enter a prompt for a SQL query creation/edition within the editor as a comment (1st click on the associated button insert the SQL comment in which to enter the prompt, 2nd does the actual request to the api with the prompt)
-- query reformatting: asks chatgpt to reformat the SQL query to follow best practices
+- query reformatting: asks chatGPT to reformat the SQL query to follow best practices
-- database error explanation: asks chatgpt to give the most likely explanation for the error considering the query that was run and the error returned.
-If the database error include a character position at which there's an error, the extension will provide the line on which there is this error (without using chatgpt)
+- database error explanation: asks chatGPT to give the most likely explanation for the error considering the query that was run and the error returned.
+If the database error include a character position at which there's an error, the extension will provide the line on which there is this error (without using chatGPT)

 ## Installation and Use